snabbdom/snabbdom/README.md

   }
 }
 ```
-as it's `.data` object.
+as its `.data` object.

 #### children : Array<VNode>
 The `.children` property of a virtual node is the third (optional) parameter to [`h()`](#snabbdomh) during creation.
-`.children` is simply and Array of virtual nodes that should be added as children of the parent DOM node upon creation.
+`.children` is simply an Array of virtual nodes that should be added as children of the parent DOM node upon creation.

 For example `h('div', {}, [ h('h1', {}, 'Hello, World') ])` will create a virtual node with
 ```js